percona/k8spg-docs/docs/gke.md

-        To use different namespace, specify other name instead of `postgres-operator` in the above command, and modify the `-n postgres-operator` parameter with it in the following two steps.
+        To use different namespace, specify other name instead of `postgres-operator` in the above command, and modify the `-n postgres-operator` parameter with it in the following steps.
         You can also omit this parameter completely to deploy everything in the `default` namespace.